Our Team

 She offers weekend and evening hours to accommodate busy schedules.

-Kim is here to listen with compassion and without judgment and will help you gain insight, achieve growth, and experience peace and happiness.
+Clients describe Kim as compassionate, genuine, and easy to talk to.
+She offers a space where you can show up exactly as you are, without pressure, without judgment, and where you can begin to make sense of what you’re feeling.
 Her goal is for you to feel supported and heard and she is deeply committed to helping you to develop the tools you need to address your difficulties, understand yourself more fully, and live a more fulfilling life.

 Natasha is a wounded healer who welcomes you and all of your parts.
 Wherever you find yourself, whatever is happening, you are welcome and embraced here.
 Natasha holds the belief that people are resilient, and have the power to heal within themselves.
 She considers it a great privilege and honour to help you access the answers and healing that you are seeking.